 The following includes three articles previously published at Hatewatch to much controversy.
-The major thrust of the work resides in its detailed analysis of syncretic, right-left networks engaged in pro-Kremlin information operations.
-When right and left-wing activists threatened to sue the Southern Poverty Law Center following publication of the third piece, the publisher retracted the article based on the impossibility of confronting the volume of counter-information against it.
+The main thrust of the work is in its detailed analysis of syncretic, right-left networks engaged in pro-Kremlin information operations.
+When right and left-wing activists threatened to sue the Southern Poverty Law Center following publication of the third piece, the publisher retracted the third article based on the impossibility of confronting the volume of counter-information against it.

 The articles received acclaim from experts on fascism like Andreas Umland, the SPLC’s own David Neiwert, and the editors of Routledge’s Fascism and the Far Right series, and was promoted by the bureau chiefs of the New York Times and the Washington Post on social media.
 However, the influence networks that I detailed in my analysis, set to work, are unfortunately quite powerful—which is why I risked my entire career to expose them.

 It would be impossible to enumerate the ways that the contents of my work were proved by the backlash it caused.
 In order to deny their collaboration with one another and with Russian disinformation, right-wing and left-wing activists collaborated behind a lawyer linked to Sputnik whose previous clients included alt-light Cassandra Fairbanks.
 One of the central figures in this legal posturing, Max Blumenthal, then went on RT to denounce my work as “not the work of one man” but a “cabal” of interests.
 Another steering committee member of one of the collaborating groups I identified, Navid Nasr, derisively put my name in antisemitic “(((echoes)))” on social media.
 His group did not disassociate itself from him or his comments.